AnthonyAl-Rifai/educational-video-player/README.md

 - **Thumbnail Generation**: Need image URLs and other video metadata so we can load videos on hover rather than load all at once
 - **Lazy Loading Images**: Implement lazy loading for video thumbnails to improve initial page load performance
-- **Infinite Scroll**: Replace pagination with infinite scroll for seamless video browsing
+- **Infinite Scroll**: Add pagination/infinite scroll for better performance with large video collections
 - **Video Metadata Caching**: Cache video duration and dimensions to reduce repeated API calls

 ## Getting Started